-Sea-ducks are marine birds found in coastal habitats.
-They can range further inland during the nesting season and migration, however, and vagrant sightings are regularly recorded as well.
-These bulky birds have special glands to help them tolerate salt water without dehydrating.
-Sea-duck species include the long-tailed duck, eiders, scoters, goldeneyes and mergansers.Continue to 9 of 12 below.
+Sea ducks are marine birds found in coastal habitats.
+But they can range further inland during the nesting season and migration, and vagrant sightings are regularly recorded as well.
+These bulky birds have special glands to help them tolerate saltwater without dehydrating.
+Sea duck species include the long-tailed duck, eiders, scoters, goldeneyes, and mergansers.Continue to 9 of 12 below.

 09 of 12